benscott/aframe-viewable-component/README.md

 ## aframe-viewable-component

-Restrict [A-Frame](https://aframe.io) camera rotation to a maximum horizontal/vertical number of degrees.
+Restrict [A-Frame](https://aframe.io) camera rotation to a maximum number of degrees across the horizontal & vertical planes.

 ### API